commonknowledge/wordpress-starter-template/README.md

 1. [Generate a repository](https://github.com/commonknowledge/groundwork-starter-template/generate) from this template
 2. If you have PHP and Composer installed locally you can run from this directory `composer install`.
 Otherwise run `composer install` via Docker with `docker-compose run composer install`.
 3. Copy `.env.example` to `.env`, running `cp .env.example .env`.
 The example file contains variables required for this Docker Compose setup but modify details appropriately [as per the Bedrock documentation](https://roots.io/bedrock/docs/environment-variables/) as required.
-4. Start up all containers in the background with:
+4. Start up all containers with:

 ```
-docker-compose up -d
+docker-compose up
 ```

 6. You can access the site at [http://localhost:8082](http://localhost:8082).
-You can view logs by running `docker-compose logs`.

 # Full development documentation